Greg0987/GCI/README.md

 $ python train.py --id test
 ```

-Then you can will the results print on the terminal, and the predicted results in `npy_for_pre_recall_f1/` and model weights in `results/`.
+Then you will see the scores print on the terminal, the predicted results in `npy_for_pre_recall_f1/` and model weights in `results/`.

 More optional arguments are visible in `train.py`.